M4rga/virtualbox-vagrant-debian12/README.md

-# Installing VirtualBox on Debian 12
+# Installing VirtualBox And

-This is just a simple bash script to install automatically VirtualBox on your Debian 12
+This is just a simple bash script to install automatically VirtualBox and Vagrant on your Debian 12